Tesla opens first charging station in China with energy storage facilities

-BEIJING, June 23 (Reuters) - Electric-vehicle maker Tesla Inc (TSLA.O) said on Wednesday it has opened its first charging station in China with its own solar and energy storage facilities.
+BEIJING (Reuters) - Electric-vehicle maker Tesla Inc said on Wednesday it has opened its first charging station in China with its own solar and energy storage facilities.

 The charging station in Lhasa city will generate power from sunlight and store it in the energy storage facilities for electric vehicles to charge, the company said in a Weibo post.